Manuel Hidalgo (footballer)

-Manuel Federico Hidalgo Gasparini (born 3 May 1999) is an Argentine professional footballer who plays as a winger for Malaysia Super League club Johor Darul Ta'zim.
+Manuel Federico Hidalgo Gasparini (born 3 May 1999) is a professional footballer who plays as a winger for Malaysia Super League club Johor Darul Ta'zim.
+Born in Argentina, he represents the Malaysia national team.

 Club career

 Ferro Carril Oeste

 At the age of 15, Hidalgo trained with the first team of Argentine club Ferro Carril Oeste in July 2014.

 Benfica

 In March 2017, Hidalgo signed for Benfica U19, the most successful club in Portugal, after trialing with English Premier League side Tottenham Hotspur.

 Triestina

-On 31 July 2017, Hidalgo signed for Serie C club Triestina which plays in the Italian third division.
-He make his debut for the club on 10 August 2017 coming on as a substitution in a 5–1 win against Ravenna.
+On 31 July 2017, Hidalgo signed for Serie C club Triestina, which plays in the Italian third division.
+He made his debut for the club on 10 August 2017, coming on as a substitute in a 5–1 win against Ravenna.

 Sheffield Wednesday

 On 15 January 2020, Hidalgo signed for English EFL Championship team Sheffield Wednesday U21 on an 18-month contract.
 However, he terminated his contract with six months remaining, citing the death of Argentina international Diego Maradona as one of the reasons behind the decision.